thomaspickup/QUB-CSC3002-Project/README.md

 ## To Do List
 In order of tasks
+* Add in PATH Variable check to allow for rscript from os.system()
 * Implement Boruta to attempt to select features from dataset
 * Add in Benign files and expand model to output whether it thinks something is malicious or not
 * Test with the decision tree algorithm